Riken0306/Complete-Guide-to-react-Hooks/README.md

 | **Related state Transition**    | No                      | Yes                    |
 | **Business Logic**              | No Business Logic       | Complex Business Logic |
 | **Local vs global**             | Local                   | Global                 |

+## useCallback Hook

+**What?**
+&rarr; useCallback is a hook that will return a memorized version of callback function that only changes if on of the dependencies has changed

+**Why?**
+&rarr; It is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders

+**How?**
+&rarr; import useCallback hook which accepts 2 parameters first arrow function and second is dependency list.
+By this we must know what is dependency list and why use it.